patrickathompson/brite_control/README.md

 brite_control
 =============

-Bash script used to control gnome brightness settings.
+Bash scripts used to control gnome brightness settings.
 Intended usage is for keymapping to enable hardware brightness controls for linux.